ConfigHubPub/Docs/documentation/pages/security/overview.rst

 Once the security group is created, you can add any number of properties and files to it.
 To assign an existing property to a security group, you need to add a security group to the key.

+When you assign a file or a property key to a security group, their content is protected by the security group.
+This means, to edit key/value/file a security group password has to be entered.
+If a security group is defined to encrypt data, UI will not display the value and the API Pull requests will return the encrypted content for the value/file, unless pre-authorized token or security group password is supplied in the API request.

 Assignment to a property
 ************************

 .. image:: /images/keySecurityGroup.png

 Assignment to a file
 ************************

 .. image:: /images/fileSecurityGroup.png